-The following amended and restated policies and procedures were adopted by the NVR, Inc. (the "Company") Nominating Committee (the "Committee") on November 1, 2005:
+The following amended and restated policies and procedures were adopted by the NVR, Inc. (the "Company") Nominating Committee (the "Committee") on February 19, 2013:

-- I. Policy Regarding Director Candidates Recommended by Security Holders. - A. The Company will consider all director candidates recommended by shareholders owning at least 5% of the Company's outstanding shares at all times during the preceding year that meet the qualifications established by the Board of Directors (the "Board").
+I. Policy Regarding Director Candidates Recommended by Security Holders.

+A. The Company will consider all director candidates recommended by shareholders owning at least 5% of the Company's outstanding shares at all times during the preceding year that meet the qualifications established by the Board of Directors (the "Board").
-II.
-Director Minimum Qualifications.

-- A. Each director nominee is evaluated in the context of the full Board's qualifications as a whole, with the objective of establishing a Board that can best perpetuate the success of the Company's business and represent shareholder interests through the exercise of sound judgment.
+- II.
+Director Minimum Qualifications. - A. Each director nominee is evaluated in the context of the full Board's qualifications as a whole, with the objective of establishing a Board that can best perpetuate the success of the Company's business and represent shareholder interests through the exercise of sound judgment.
 Each director nominee will be evaluated considering the relevance to the Company of the director nominee's respective skills and experience, which must be complementary to the skills and experience of the other members of the Board; - B. A substantial majority of the Board shall be independent as defined by the applicable exchange on which the Company's shares are listed.
-The Audit, Compensation, Corporate Governance, Nominating and Qualified Legal Compliance Committees will be comprised solely of independent directors; - C. Director nominees must possess a general understanding of marketing, finance and other elements relevant to the success of a large publicly-traded company in today's business environment, and an understanding of the Company's business on an operational level; - D. Each director may be assigned committee responsibilities.
-A director nominee's educational and professional backgrounds must be consistent with the director nominee's committee assignment (e.g., director nominees who will be assigned to the audit committee must be financially literate as defined within the Company's Audit Committee Charter); - E. Director nominees must demonstrate a willingness to devote the appropriate time to fulfilling Board duties;

-- F. Director nominees shall not represent a special interest or special interest group whose agenda is inconsistent with the Company's goals and objectives or whose approach and methods are inconsistent with what the Board believes is in the best interest of the Company's shareholders; and - G. Director nominees shall not be a distraction to the Board, nor shall a director nominee be disruptive to the achievement of the Company's business mission, goals and objectives.
+The Audit, Compensation, Corporate Governance, Nominating and Qualified Legal Compliance Committees will be comprised solely of independent directors who shall satisfy any independence requirements applicable to members of such committees under federal securities laws and the rules of the exchange on which the Company's securities are listed; - C. Director nominees must possess a general understanding of marketing, finance and other elements relevant to the success of a large publicly-traded company in today's business environment, and an understanding of the Company's business on an operational level; - D. Each director may be assigned committee responsibilities.
+A director nominee's educational and professional backgrounds must be consistent with the director nominee's committee assignment (e.g., director nominees who will be assigned to the Audit Committee must be financially literate as defined within the Company's Audit Committee Charter); - E. Director nominees must demonstrate a willingness to devote the appropriate time to fulfilling Board duties; - F. Director nominees shall not represent a special interest or special interest group whose agenda is inconsistent with the Company's goals and objectives or whose approach and methods are inconsistent with what the Board believes is in the best interest of the Company's shareholders; and